pocmo/recompose/README.md

 * **test**: Runs all unit tests in all modules.
 * **runIde**: Runs IntelliJ IDEA with the plugin installed.
 * **buildPlugin**: Builds the IntelliJ / Android Studio plugin and makes it available in `recompose-idea/build/distributions`.

+### How does this work?

+The [Parser](https://github.com/pocmo/recompose/blob/main/recompose-parser/src/main/kotlin/recompose/parser/Parser.kt) (`recompose-parser`) takes the input XML and transforms it into an
+Abstract Syntax Tree (`recompose-ast`).
+The [Composer](https://github.com/pocmo/recompose/blob/main/recompose-composer/src/main/kotlin/recompose/composer/Composer.kt) (`recompose-composer`) takes the AST and translates it into Kotlin code calling [Composables](https://developer.android.com/reference/kotlin/androidx/compose/runtime/Composable).

+The IntelliJ / Android Studio plugin (`recompose-idea`) uses that to perform the translation when pasting copied XML code.
+And the CLI (`recompose-cli`) uses it to translate files.

+### Can I contribute?

+Yes, absolutely.
+There are a ton of `View`s and attributes to support.
+The list of issues labeled with [good first issue](https://github.com/pocmo/recompose/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22) are a good place to start.
+An issue from the list labeled with [help wanted](https://github.com/pocmo/recompose/issues?q=is%3Aissue+is%3Aopen+label%3A%22help+wanted%22) may be a good follow-up.
+Just comment on any issue that interests you.

 ## License